Neutrino parameters in the Planck-scale lepton number breaking scenario with extended scalar sectors: Quantum effects on the right-handed neutrino mass matrix in the two-Higgs doublet model

 with $\mathbb{Y}$ and $\mathbb{M}$ given in Eq.~(\ref{eq:eff_parameters}).
 Using Eq.~(\ref{eq:Mlowscale2ndorder}), and using that $M_{i3}/M_{33}|_{\mu=M_3}$ is a small parameter, one can further approximate

 where we have assumed generic Yukawa couplings at the scale $\Lambda$, and that the running does not significantly modify the Yukawa couplings.
 However, two-loop quantum effects lift the zeroes in the RHN mass matrix and generate radiatively two mass eigenvalues.
+The implications for the mass spectrum of right-handed neutrinos and active neutrinos will be discussed in the next sections.